ccb60/OA_Calculations/Sensitivity_tests.md

 is only a range of 0.3, less than 1/10th the scale of impact of potential errors in pH.

-note that for a complete version of this I would need to explore the full parameter space, rather than take selected two dimensional slices trough it.
+Note that for a complete version of this I would need to explore the full parameter space, rather than take selected two dimensional slices through it.